 Beneath the icy surface Jaws was actually a little 'koi'.
 MICHAEL GOATHAM This has always got me to the front of the queue at feeding time.
 BEVERLY HURST Any fin will do.

-CLAIRE JOLLIFFE Can't seem to make any friends since I got this new fin!
+Can't seem to make any friends since I got this new fin!
 MARTINA MORRISSEY Congratulations to this month's winner, Beverly Hurst.

 CAPTION CONTEST

 Come up with the funniest caption for the above photo and you could win \$100.
-To enter, email editor@readersdigest.co.nz or see details on page 10.
+To enter, email asiaeditor@readersdigest.com.au or see details on page 8.

 READER'S DIGEST

 devastating loss of a loved family member on the job, this hard-working community persevered and achieved a life-changing goal.
 There is indeed 'strength in numbers'.
 SUSAN ALLEN

 Cool Mint

 'Mint, The Coolest of Them All' (I Am The Food On Your Plate, September) is a good account of its efficacy.
 Additionally, mint improves brain function, lessens breastfeeding pain and relieves indigestion.
 It is also good for the skin as it clears off dead cells, removes dirt from pores and revamps your skin to a smoother tone.
 However, people with heartburn or gastrooesophageal reflux disease (GORD) should not eat mint, according to a 2019 medical review.
 Peppermint may soothe an upset stomach, but it can also make heartburn worse.

-SYED RIFAOUAT ALI
+SYED RIFAQUAT ALI

 Ordinary To Extraordinary

 I just loved 'Extraordinary Uses for Ordinary Things' (August).
 Lockdown has given me the time to sort through my wardrobe - a job I usually don't enjoy because more often than not, and in spite of my best efforts, a much-loved item of clothing will always be found covered in mould.

 I have fashioned a dehumidifier as per your instructions and look forward to the results.

 BENITA JOHANNSEN

-READER'S DIGEST SHOP

-For quality products, book sales and more, call 0800 400 060 or head to Readersdigest.co.nz/shop

 CONTRIBUTE

-READERSDIGESTNEWZEAI AND
+F READERSDIGESTASIA

-Anecdotes and Jokes \$50-\$100
+Anecdotes and jokes \$50-\$100

 Send in your real-life laugh for Life's Like That or All in a Day's Work.
 Got a joke?
-Send it in for Laughter Is the Best Medicine!
+Send it in for Laughter is the Best Medicine!

 Smart Animals Up to \$100

 Share antics of unique pets or wildlife in up to 300 words.